eranfrie/CheatSheet/README.md

 A productivity tool to manage and search snippets.

-**NOTE:** This project is forked from [Bookmarker](https://github.com/eranfrie/Bookmarker) and was quickly modified to make it work.
+This project is based on [Bookmarker](https://github.com/eranfrie/Bookmarker) code base.
-Therefore it contains inaccuracies (variable namings, comments).

 ## Installation